 A number of major infrastructure projects are in progress:

 - Sha Tin to Central Link

-- Tuen Mun-Chek Lap Kok Link

-- Three-Runway System of the Hong Kong International Airport
+- Three-runway system at Hong Kong International Airport

 - Central Kowloon Route

 - Lok Ma Chau Loop

 - West Kowloon Cultural District

 - Kai Tak Development

 - New Development Areas

 - Development of Lantau Island Tung Chung New Town Extension

 - Lantau Tomorrow Vision

 - Rock cavern and underground space development

+- Relocation of Sha Tin Sewage Treatment Works to caverns

 - 10-year Hospital Development Plan

 - Healthcare Facilities Development Programme

 - Kai Tak Sports Park

 - Cross Bay Link, Tseung Kwan O

-- Tseung Kwan O Lam Tin Tunnel

-These projects will enable Hong Kong's further development and foster cross-boundary integration with the neighbouring Pearl River Delta region.

-FUTURE OF HONG KONG The Government will also increase land supply to meet housing and other needs by optimising developed land and identifying new land for development.
+- Tseung Kwan O Lam Tin Tunnel - Tseung Kwan O Desalination Plant - Integrated Waste Management Facilities These projects will enable Hong Kong's further development and foster cross-boundary integration with the neighbouring Pearl River Delta region.
+The Government will also increase land supply to meet housing and other needs by optimising developed land and identifying new land for development.
 Various projects to improve the urban environment are moving forward.
-In 2019-20, expenditure on capital works was around \$66 billion.
+In 2020-21, expenditure on capital works was around \$70 billion.
 The annual capital works expenditure is expected to reach \$100 billion on average in the next few years, driving the construction industry and economic development.
 Railway Development Railways are the backbone of Hong Kong's passenger transportation system.
 The development of railway transport will not only significantly speed up passenger flow, but will also reduce the reliance on road-based transport and help improve the environment.
-At the same time, the development potential of areas along the railway lines will also be unleashed to facilitate local housing and economic developments.
-The West Island Line, Kwun Tong Line Extension, South Island Line (East) and the Hong Kong section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link opened successively.
-When the Shatin to Central Link is completed, the railway network will expand to over 270 km, covering areas inhabited by more than 70 per cent of the local population.
+At the same time, the development potential of areas along the railway lines will facilitate local housing and economic development.
+Tuen Ma Line Phase 1, under the Shatin to Central Link project, was put into service in February 2020.
+The entire Tuen Ma Line was commissioned in June 2021.
+The remaining Hung Hom to Admiralty Section of the Shatin to Central Link project is in full swing.